Tropine

 Tropine is a derivative of tropane containing a hydroxyl group at the third carbon.
 It is also called 3-tropanol.
 It is a poisonous white hygroscopic crystalline powder.
 It is a heterocyclic alcohol and an amine.

 Tropine is a central building block of many chemicals active in the nervous system, including tropane alkaloids.
 Some of these compounds, such as long-acting muscarinic antagonists are used as medicines because of these effects.

 Occurrence

 Tropine is a natural product found in the plants of deadly nightshade (Atropa belladonna) and devil's trumpet (Datura stramonium).

 Chemistry

 Synthesis

 It can be prepared by hydrolysis of atropine or other solanaceous alkaloids.

+In the laboratory it is made by the reduction of tropinone: Patent:

+Derivatives

+List of derivatives that can be made from tropine: